Calculating Child Support Under California Guidelines

 • travel expenses for visitation.

-If an unequal allocation is warranted, the judge will first calculate the standard guideline amount and then apportion the add-ons between the parents in proportion to their net disposable incomes—after making allowed adjustments to income, including for spousal support payments.
+These expenses will generally be allocated between the parents in proportion to their respective net incomes (after making allowed adjustments to income, including for spousal support payments), unless a judge finds they should be divided in another way.
 (Cal.
 Fam.
-Code § 4061 (2023).
+Code § 4061 (2024).)

-When Child Support May Be Different Than the Guideline Amount
+Can Child Support Be Different Than the Guideline Amount?

-California law presumes that the amount of child support calculated under the guideline formula will be proper in any individual case, but it does allow for departures from the guideline amount in some situations.
+California law presumes that the amount of child support calculated under the guideline formula will be proper in any individual case, but it allows for higher or lower amounts in some situations.

 Allowed Reasons for Deviating from the Child Support Guideline

-If you want to argue for a different amount of support, you'll need to present evidence to convince a judge that application of the guideline would be "unjust or inappropriate" because of the special circumstances in your case, including:
+If you want to argue for an amount of child support that's different than the standard calculation, you'll need to present evidence to convince a judge that it would be "unjust or inappropriate" to use the guideline amount because of the circumstances in your case, including:

 • you and the other parent have agreed on a different amount of support and have met the legal requirements for that agreement (discussed below)